 Jan van Riebeeck planted South Africa’s first wheat in 1652, with original varieties brought in by trading vessels travelling between Europe and the East Indies.
 Production was well established in the Cape by 1684, according to the Agricultural Research Centre’s Production Guidelines for Wheat.
 Evaluation of cultivars started in 1891 and the first wheat breeding programme was initiated in 1902.

-Farmers should regularly scout their lands to identify insect and disease problems before these get out of control.
-Certain pests and diseases may be treated curatively, while others should be treated preventatively if conditions foster their development....more
+For wheat pest management in South Africa farmers should regularly scout their lands to identify insect and disease problems before these get out of control....more

 Winter wheat produced on dryland in the Western Cape in South Africa accounts for about 50% of the country’s total production, whereas most of the summer wheat is produced under irrigation along major rivers in the Northern Cape....more

 Harvesting in South Africa generally starts when the moisture content of the wheat is about 16%, but may be as low as 13% when the wheat will be stored....more